-Sign the petition below or write letters calling for action and send them to your local representative.
-You could ask for official town and city recognition of 8 June as World Ocean Day, a pledge to standby the environment by local legislators, or focus on a more specific environmental issue.
+Ask your participants to take action on a local, national, or global initiative.
+Create a petition to a decision maker about a specific cause.
+For example, you could ask for official town and city recognition of 8 June as World Ocean Day, a pledge to standby the environment by local legislators, or focus on a specific environmental issue.

-Increase support by incorporating the 30×30 petition into your World Ocean Day event or share the link with individuals in your organization and network!
+Increase support by incorporating the 30×30 petition into your World Ocean Day event!

 Challenge people at work, school, or in your community to make an individual commitment to a more ocean-friendly lifestyle.
 Focus on reducing plastic use, recycling, energy consumption, or alternative transportation.
 Keep in mind the 5 R’s: Reduce, Reuse, Recycle, Repurpose, and Refuse.

 Businesses and organizations can make a lasting commitment to the ocean as well.
 Commit to using less plastic in your facility or adopt other sustainable practices and make an announcement on World Ocean Day.